tylerlarsson/backend-challenge/README.md

 If you are successful, then we will set up an in-person interview and use this code as the starting point in our conversation.

 # The Challenge
 Griffin Group Global uses a JavaScript-based stack currently, which means [Node.js][nodejs] on the backend.
 We develop microservices using Node.
-The challenge would be to write a microservice to Create, Read, Update, Delete and Search a specific data model.
-This represents a sizeable amount of work and we would not expect you to write the entire microservice.
-However, you are free to implement as much as you want.
+The challenge would be to write a microservice to read data froma  database and return it using a REST based resource.

 ## Minimum Server-side Challenge Requirements
 We would like a minimum server-side capability.
 These are: